amandeepmittal/amanhimself.dev/content/posts/how-to-mock-data-for-nodejs-applications-using-fakerjs.md

 ![cover_image](https://hackernoon.com/hn-images/1*ENk6O_-iQYdMlnrM4w82kw.jpeg)

 When we start to build an application, we generally do not want to worry much about data.
 To create a database and fill it with sample data seems much of a hassle to me personally.
-I rather focus more on creating RESTful API and front end of the application when I prototyping.
+I instead focus more on creating RESTful API and the front end of the application when I am prototyping.

-However, this doesn’t mean I don’t pay attention to data organization in database.
-It’s important to have schemas of collections and documents or in any other way you want to organize your data.
-With this aspect complete, it brings clarity to _what_ and _how_ questions when creating APIs.
+However, this doesn’t mean I don’t pay attention to data organization in the database.
+It’s important to have schemas of collections and documents or any other way you want to organize your data.
+With this aspect complete, it clarifies _what_ and _how_ questions when creating APIs.

 In a recent scenario, building a prototype of an E-Commerce web application for a client, I found myself in a similar situation.
-I had a deadline to deliver the prototype with maximum number of functionalities checked required by the client.
+I had a deadline to deliver the prototype with a maximum number of functionalities checked required by the client.
 After settling on how to architecture database’s schemas, I went on searching​ and finding a gem to solve this issue: **faker.js.**

 ### Enter faker.js

-It’s a wonderful node module to create fake/mock data when you are facing a similar situation as me. fakerjs has its own API, and it’s huge.
-All credit goes to [**Marak**](https://twitter.com/marak) who built it.
+It’s a wonderful node module to create fake/mock data when you face a similar situation. fakerjs has its own API, and it’s huge.
+All credit goes to [**Marak**](https://twitter.com/marak), who built it.
 It has a vast API for almost every use case with an excellent [_documentation_ that can help you get familiar in minutes on Github.](https://github.com/marak/Faker.js/)

-Let’s consider a test case where I want some _a user_ to have following amount of fields:
+Let’s consider a test case where I want some _a user_ to have the following amount of fields:

 - name
 - email